A couple of good precision grinding services pictures I identified:

 Image by Official Travis AFB, Calif.

-The USAF Air Demonstration Squadron (&quotThunderbirds&quot) is the air demonstration squadron of the United States Air Force (USAF).
+The USAF Air Demonstration Squadron ("Thunderbirds") is the air demonstration squadron of the United States Air Force (USAF).
 The Thunderbirds are assigned to the 57th Wing, and are primarily based at Nellis AFB, Nevada.
 The Thunderbirds carry out aerial demonstrations in the F-16C Fighting Falcon.

 The Thunderbirds have the privilege and responsibility to execute for men and women all about the globe, displaying the pride, precision and professionalism of American Airmen.
 In every hour-long demonstration, the team combines years of training and knowledge with an attitude of excellence to showcase what the Air Force is all about.
 The sharply choreographed, drill-style ground ceremony kicks off the demonstration by showcasing the focus to detail and esprit de corps that defines our enlisted members.
 As the jets take to the skies and fly only a handful of feet from wingtip to wingtip, the crowd gets a glimpse of the great abilities and capabilities that all fighter pilots must possess.
 The solo pilots integrate their personal loud and proud routine, exhibiting some of the maximum capabilities of the F-16 Fighting Falcon â the Air Forceâs premier multi-part fighter jet.